brothers28/dotnetbay-hs19/README.md

-# dotnetbay - A .NET Auction Bootstrapper
+# dotnetbay - A .NET Auction Bootstrapper - clone Benjamin Meyer
 A bootstrap solution to build your own basic auction portal.

 ## Goals